The New England Journal of Medicine August 29, 2019

 3-point MACE

-Key result: Subcutaneous semaglutide significantly reduced the risk of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke compared to placebo.
+Key result: Semaglutide significantly reduced the risk of the primary composite outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke by 26 percent.

 2016